imJeffZ/Transit-System/README.md

 ### Overview

-In this project, we aim to demonstrate to the underdeveloped and often-mulfunctioning TTC what a real working public transit system looks like.
-Our transit system is developed to work with a transit network that contains subways and buses.
-The system tracks and calculates fares for anyone who uses a travel card to enter and exit the system.
+This project aim to design a public transit system with subways and buses.
+The system tracks and calculates fares for anyone who uses a travel card to enter and exit the system, and it also plans trips in regards to numbers of terminals.

 ### How-to-use

-We use a combination of Users.txt, Terminals.txt and Events.txt as configuration files.
+There are two ways to configure the system.

+1. Run main and register an administrater account for which provide an option to construct the transitsystem.

+2. Use configuration files (Users.txt, Terminals.txt and Events.txt).
 These configuration files initialize the transit system with specified users, cards, and terminals (transitlines).

 #### Users.txt